MieszkoGulinski/mieszkogulinski.github.io/src/next-js-page-rendering-modes.md

 - The error page is fully hardcoded in React and doesn't fetch any data, so it's **statically generated**.

 Every project has its own requirements, so it's always important to know what tools are available, and when to use them.

+## Update (2023)
+This article is about Next.js using [`/pages` router](https://nextjs.org/docs/pages/building-your-application/routing).
+In the newest versions, Next.js has an [`/app` router](https://nextjs.org/docs/app/building-your-application/routing), where individual components may perform their own data fetching.